rootfragment/argus/learning_progress/18-process_comaprison_with_udp/README.md

 # Overview
-Compares process from user-space and kernel-space checks for anomalies from both the lists and then sends a UDP alert, the destination of the program can be set by manipulating the config fields.
+Compares process from user-space and kernel-space checks for anomalies from both the lists and then sends a UDP alert, the destination of the alert can be set by manipulating the config fields.
 Alerts are intended to be sent to a n/w admin to alert the detection of a suspicious process.

 ## How It Works